mk6i/retro-aim-server/README.md

 This project is under active development.
 Contributions are welcome!

 Follow [this guide](./docs/BUILD.md) to learn how to compile and run Retro AIM Server.

+## 🌍 Community

+Check out the Retro AIM Server [Discord server](https://discord.gg/2Xy4nF3Uh9) to get help or find out how to get involved.

 ## 👤 Management API